CarlosAMolina/carlosamolina.github.io/projects/usb-linux/introduction.md

 The objetive of this project is to automatice all the steps to connect and disconnect an usb in a Gnu/Linux system.
 First, we will see how to do it manually and then, how to automatice the process using some scripts that I developed.

+I don't want to reinvent the wheel, there are lots of good [projects](https://wiki.archlinux.org/title/Udisks#Mount_helpers) with the same objetive.
+This project was for me an oportunity to learn Gnu/Linux and Rust.

 ## Work with an usb manually

 Some of the following commands require the installation of additional software, see the automaticed sections to know how to install them.